AmateurECE/twardyece-repository/docs/Reference/Git.md

 # Remove some files from all commits

-WARNING: This command will rewrite history, and it will automatically push updates to the remote.
+WARNING: This command will rewrite history.
 This tool is probably not already installed on your system.
 On Arch Linux, the package is called `git-filter-repo`.

 ```bash-session
 git filter-repo --invert-paths --path filename